-That’s because Sony has once again indulged its seemingly irrepressible passion for its omnibalance design, which has changed only insubtle ways over the last four years.
+At first glance, the Xperia XZ1 looks a lot like the Sony phones that came before it: Sony once again indulged its seemingly irrepressible passion for its omnibalance design, which has changed only in subtle ways over the last four years.

-You’d be forgiven for thinking the Xperia XZ1 is a couple of years old, such is its similarity to previous handsets such as the Xperia XZ from 2016, which is its immediate predecessor, as well as the Xperia Z5 (2015) and Xperia Z3 (2014).
+Even when it first came out, we would have forgiven you for thinking the Xperia XZ1 was a couple of years old, such is its similarity to previous handsets like its immediate predecessor the Xperia XZ (2016), the Xperia Z5 (2015), and the Xperia Z3 (2014).

-At least the specs are more 2017 though, with a Snapdragon 835 chipset, 4GB of RAM, 19MP rear-facing camera, HDR support for the display and Android 8.0 Oreo on board.
+The specs are more in line with a 2017 phone though, even if the design isn't: you get a Snapdragon 835 chipset, 4GB of RAM, a 19MP rear-facing camera, HDR support for the display and Android 8.0 Oreo on board.

-That said, in a year when Samsung, LG and Apple have all gone almost bezel-less, and HTC and OnePlus overhauled their design propositions, it’s hard not to feel like Sony is slipping behind its rivals.
+That said, in a year when Samsung, LG and Apple all went almost bezel-less with their phones, and HTC and OnePlus overhauled their design propositions, it's hard not to feel like Sony is slipping behind its rivals.

 Sony Xperia XZ1 price and availability